Aaron98990/ways-of-the-game/misconduct.md

 Different match officials handle dissent/disagreement differently, but here's a good guideline to follow.

-- Yelling at a match official, especially at close distance [The player should of gotten a caution for yelling at the referee "All ball" at close distance.](https://youtu.be/1g2DRURrbAo?t=935)
+- Yelling at a match official, especially at close distance or at an assistant referee [The player should of gotten a caution for yelling at the referee "All ball" at close distance.](https://youtu.be/1g2DRURrbAo?t=935)
 - Continuous, prolonged, persistent complaining
-  - players can't complain about every single call, esspecially trivial ones
+  - players can't complain about every single call, esspecially trivial or obvious ones
   - players farther away have less leniency to complain, esspecially the goalkeeper
   - failing to move on after an explanation or being warned to
 - Provocative/Condescending or Personal Comments